trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ### Pressure Mirroring
-In case of using pressure mirroring the pressure valuen$p_i$`s nothing else but the pressure value of the fluid particle $p_$.
+In case of using pressure mirroring the pressure value $p_j$ `s nothing else but the pressure value of the fluid particle $p_i$.
-So the coefficient which describes the influence of the own pressure value$p_$ from particle$ also needs to consider the boundary particles.
+So the coefficient which describes the influence of the own pressure value $p_i$ from particle $i$ also needs to consider the boundary particles.
 Therefore the forumla for the calculation from the $d_{ii}$ values needs to be adjusted to

 ```math